openedx-unsupported/devstack/README.rst

 Because of the statelessness of Docker containers, the devstack will forget any ``pip install`` you'd do after restart.

-Knowing that most of the packages like Figures and Course Access Groups are normally need to survive such restarts, this feature only works on LMS/Studio.
+Knowing that most of the packages like Figures and Course Access Groups need to survive such restarts, this feature only works on LMS/Studio.

 The ``$ make tahoe.provision`` command will install all packages located inside